 About Tom

-Tom Hendrickson is a 24-year-old lifelong Agawam resident.
-As the son of two public school teachers and the grandson of a Teamster's Union delivery truck driver, he comes from a working class background.
-After graduating from Agawam High School in 2017, he went on to earn a bachelor's degree in political science from Providence College and a master's degree in public policy from the UMass Amherst School of Public Policy.
+Tom Hendrickson is a 27-year-old lifelong Agawam resident.
+As the son of two Southwick-Tolland-Granville Regional School District teachers and the grandson of a Teamster's Union delivery truck driver, he comes from a working class family.
+After graduating from Agawam High School in 2017, he went on to earn a bachelor's degree in political science from Providence College in 2021 and a master's degree in public policy from the UMass Amherst School of Public Policy in 2022.